aditya1503/TorTracker/README.md

 # TorTracker
 Track websites visited anonymously using Tor
 This program uses machine learning to Track websites visited using Tor.

-Although the data is ecnrypted, I explored a few feature engineering techniques that can look for patterns in the packets transmitted.
+Although the data is ecnrypted, there are feature engineering techniques that can help in looking for patterns in the packets transmitted.

 The code gives around 44% accuracy on the test dataset.

-ToDo: We can use Recurrent Neural Networks with LSTM to improve the accuracy, and automatically engineer the features.
+ToDo: We can use Recurrent Neural Networks with LSTM (and other deep learning techniques) to improve the accuracy, which automatically engineer the features.
+(Will upload this part next week)

+Build_Tor_Data.ipynb : Script for creating the data by using Wireshark for sniffing the packets.

+Train_data.ipynb : Trains a model with Support Vector Machine (Gaussian Kernel).

+Please unzip traindatator.zip if you want to start the training right away without sniffing packets.